Nonprofit PR Awards 2016

 - Fundraising - Recognizing outstanding communications surrounding a single or ongoing drive to raise funds or increase membership.
 Must demonstrate the role of PR in the outcomes.

 - Green PR/Marketing - Entries will be judged on originality of green PR/marketing initiative, how closely aligned it is with an organization's overall goals and measurable, desired results.

 - Internal Publication (online or print) - This category recognizes an internal publication produced by or for a nonprofit.
-Publication can be a one-time effort or an ongoing publication.
+The publication can be a one-time effort or an ongoing publication.
 Hard copy and electronic publications are eligible; please include 3 hard copies of the publication with your entry (if mailed).
-Also include pertinent information from our standard campaign entry.
+Also, include pertinent information from our standard campaign entry.

 - Marketing - Recognizes proven success with PR and marketing techniques for a nonprofit organization – judges will look closely at how well you integrated PR and marketing into your communications plan in general or for a specific campaign.

 - Media Relations - Recognizes outstanding strategies and outcomes with either a singular media relations campaign surrounding an issue or a proven media relations strategy whose outcome improved the nonprofit’s standing among its stakeholders.

 - Member Communications - This category salutes outstanding public relations efforts targeted at an association’s membership year-round or for a particular campaign.

 - Natural Disaster Communications - Entries will be judged on the breadth of cross-platform communications, timing of communications, success at reaching the desired audience, overall usefulness of communications and feedback from target audience.